twome/pinguno/readme.md

 	- can we get any date from `ping`s output?
 	- count in parallel using Pingu.pingIntervalMs

 - BUG: getting duplicates in saved ping list
+	- annoying but not inaccurate for manual inspection until we get to processing/averaging etc the data

 - BUG: make sure we don't try to write to a file while already writing to a file
 	- asyncify the write calls

+- stretch: add PingLogger-style traceroute latency graph (total latency over time and per-IP latency over IP)
+	- keep a hold of ICMP_seqs to pair up latency of each IP
+	- automatically identify that problem is not with LAN if first hop is constantly <10ms

 - make a web front-end to display collected data & adjust settings (ideally w/o restart)
 	- needs server API for getting data and receiving commands